 Armata is committed to developing safe and effective medicines to transform the lives of patients with serious or life-threatening bacterial infections.
 Our goal is to provide access to our investigational drugs at the appropriate time and in the safest manner for patients.
 We are currently developing multiple products to combat multidrug-resistant bacterial infections.
 The route to marketing approval for investigational drugs requires conducting multiple clinical trials.

 A clinical trial is a research program conducted with patients to evaluate an investigational new drug (IND) in which comprehensive safety and efficacy data are compiled.
 Armata believes that participation in one of our clinical trials is the most appropriate way to access our investigational drugs, consistent with U.S. Food and Drug Administration (FDA) recommendation: “Whenever possible, an investigational medical product should be used as part of a clinical trial.”

 Expanded access, sometimes called compassionate use, refers to the use of an investigational new drug outside of a clinical trial for patients with serious or life-threatening conditions who have exhausted their treatment options and are not eligible for, or able to participate in, a clinical trial.

 Treating physicians and patients should note that investigational drugs do not have established safety and efficacy and have not yet been approved by the FDA for their specific use(s), therefore it is important to understand and carefully evaluate all potential risks and benefits before seeking expanded access to unapproved medicines.

-- The patient’s condition must be serious or life-threatening with no other satisfactory treatment options available (such as approved medical products or enrolling clinical trials)
+- The patient’s condition must be serious or life-threatening with no other satisfactory treatment options available (such as approved medical products or enrolling in clinical trials)

 - Potential benefit to the patient justifies the potential risks of the treatment